Marisa Miller: Personal life

 She married Jim Miller, a Los Angeles surfing contest promoter and lifeguard from California, in 2000.
 The couple separated in 2002; they divorced soon after.
 Following the divorce, Marisa continued using the surname Miller.
 She married music producer Griffin Guess on April 15, 2006.
-Miller gave birth to the couple's son, Gavin Lee Guess, on December 13, 2012.
-She gave birth to the couple's second son, Grayson Lee Bazyl Guess, on May 29, 2015.
+Miller gave birth to the couple's first child, a son, on December 13, 2012.
+She gave birth to the couple's second son on May 29, 2015.

 From an early age she loved surfing, and her aunt was on the pro tour.
 In 2004, she placed second in the celebrity division of the Kelly Slater Surf Invitational and says of the sport, "I feel my absolute best—physically, mentally and spiritually—when I'm surfing every day."
 She also won the most valuable player award at the 4th annual Celebrity Beach Bowl.
 She was a standout volleyball player in high school and has taken up boxing.
 After signing with Harley-Davidson, Miller received her motorcycle license and rides a Harley Nightster.
 She has said that she would like to be a sportscaster.
 Miller comes from a family of nurses.
 Her mother returned to college to become a pediatrics nurse and her sisters are also nurses.
 She has expressed an interest in following the same career path if she stops modeling.

 As of 2009, Miller is an ambassador for the American Cancer Society.
 Proceeds from her online store are donated to the charity.
 She also supports the Young Survival Coalition, which raises awareness of breast cancer in women under 40, as well as environmental organization the Surfrider Foundation, which aims to preserve the world's oceans and beaches.
 In 2014 she was honored with the inaugural Paul Walker Ocean Leadership Award.

 In October 2009, Miller hosted the Monte Foundation music festival, an annual fundraiser for schools in the Aptos area, where she and Guess own a home.

 She is also an ambassador for the USO; she visits military bases and receives frequent fan mail from American troops worldwide.

 In May 2015, Miller posed while pregnant with her second child as part of a PETA campaign against SeaWorld's practice of separating baby orcas from their mothers.